Below you will find a number of useful tips and hints, or “best practices,” that you should follow when assembling your application file.

 Do not write your personal statement as a list of all of your employment experiences, activities, and awards.
 Save this for your resume.

 BE HONEST.
 DO NOT plagiarize your personal statement or get someone else to write your personal statement for you.
 DO NOT lie in your personal statement.
-Plagiarism and dishonesty are frowned upon in law school.
+Plagiarism and dishonesty are unacceptable in law school.
 If you lie in your personal statement or try to pass off someone else’s work as your own, it is highly likely that you will be caught.
 If you are, you will be reported to the Law School Admission Council (LSAC) for dishonesty in the admissions process.
 The LSAC will require documentation on the dishonesty, hold a hearing, and then flag your LSDAS report with a note and a report so that every law school to which you apply will receive information on your attempt at passing off someone else’s work as your own.
 This could ruin your chances at admission to just about every law school in the country.

 If there is something you need to tell us but can’t fit it in to your personal statement or resume, feel free to send an attachment or addendum.
 Please keep all attachments and addenda as brief as possible.